warkadiusz/VictoriaLogs/docs/victorialogs/cluster.md

 See [Security and Load balancing docs](https://docs.victoriametrics.com/victorialogs/security-and-lb/).

 It is possible to disallow access to `/internal/insert` and `/internal/select/*` endpoints at a single-node VictoriaLogs instance by running it with `-internalinsert.disable` and `-internalselect.disable` command-line flags.
-Note that [`vlagent`](https://docs.victoriametrics.com/victorialogs/vlagent/) sends the collected logs to the `/internal/insert` endpoint, so it should be available for data ingestion if you use `vlagent`.

 ### TLS